Smile-Formations/React/README.md

 Welcome to Smile Radio project

-We'll learn how to create in simple Multipages React App.
+We'll learn how to create a simple Multiple pages React App.
 Fetch data from Deezer API